51 Best Drought Tolerant Plants that Grow In Lack of Water

 USDA Zones: 9-11

-This is a famous ornamental, clump-forming grass with purple-red narrow leaves.
-This drought-tolerant specimen can manage for some days without water.
+Purple Fountain Grass is a famous ornamental, clump-forming grass with purple-red narrow leaves.
+This drought-tolerant specimen can be managed for many days in a lack of water.

 32. Kangaroo Paw